SimranBendke/cafe-kingdom/README.md

 # Café Kingdom: Online Coffee Ordering System

-**Café Kingdom** is a static web-based prototype for an online coffee ordering system.
+*Café Kingdom* is a static web-based prototype for an online coffee ordering system.
 It allows users to explore a coffee menu, choose their favorite brews, and place mock orders — all through a clean, responsive interface.

----

-## Features
+# Features

 - Interactive coffee menu with prices in ₹
 - Simple ordering form with confirmation message